tensorflow/docs/site/en/api_docs/python/tf/contrib/framework/load_and_remap_matrix_initializer.md

 vocab files are the same, and no column remapping is done.

 The returned initializer only supports div-partitioning along the row axis.
-It does not support partitioning along the column axis or mod-partitioning.
+It does not support partitioning along the column axis (as this is not common in practice) or mod-partitioning.

 NOTE: When this is used to warm-start variables, client code should use `tf.lookup.index_table_from_tensor()` like